TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Line-Sensing-Signoff.md

 The example is when the one of the sensor modules detects a black line on a surface.
 The yellow curve is the sensor reading and the blue curve is the digital input to the microcontroller.
 	Pololu states that meaningful results are available within 1 ms. This latency is more than within the bounds of this project.

+As stated above, analysis and implementation description of code will be discussed in the microcontroller signoff.

 ## BOM
 | Item | Quantity | Price/Item | Total Price |
 |-|-|-|-|
 | QTR-8RC | 1 | $9.95 | $9.95|

+## References
+Pololu QTR-8RC information: https://www.pololu.com/product/961/ (Accessed on 10/19/2023)